 Walks with your dog are much more enjoyable when your dog is beside you on a loose leash instead of pulling ahead of you!
 Loose leash walking is a skill that takes patience, consistency and practice.
 It’s much easier if you start this from puppyhood.

 Equipment - The best equipment to use is a good fitting harness.
 Check the leash and harness clips to ensure they won’t break.
 A harness does not encourage the dog to pull unless they already have a prior association of pulling with it and if they do have an association with it, find a different harness to create a new no-pulling association.
 While loose-leash-walking-training is in progress, drive to the park and use a long line (10 metres) to give your dog sniffing opportunities without pulling on the lead.
 Watch here how a nice mooch-walk could look like, note: the dog is leading the walk, but can be invited to change direction if necessary.
 It's a really nice video that hopefully makes you consider a different approach to your outings that are there for your dog.
-A 20 minute walk where your dog actively uses its nose is as valuable as a 50 minute run.
+A 20 minute walk where your dog actively uses its nose is as valuable as a 40 minute run and much more appropriate for a puppy.

 Follow Me!
 The principles of loose leash walking are essentially teaching your dog to follow you, not the other way around, and praising your dog for being beside you and focussed on you.
 They get rewarded for stopping when you stop.
 Beside you is the best place for your dog to be because that’s where they love to hang out and all the good stuff happens.
 When dogs pull on the lead they are rewarded by getting where they want to go and we get pulled along behind them.
 Instead, you want to reprogram your dog’s thought process so that they think having a loose leash is what enables them to move forward.